 We are really lucky to have good, understanding bosses here at Engagedly.
-But, that’s not the case for everyone.
-Not all bosses are bad, but some of them, the less said about them, the better.
+But, that’s not the case for everyone, and dealing with a bad boss is not easy at times.
+Not all bosses are bad, but few of them, the less said about them, the better.

-A boss is not bad when they deny an employee’s leave request or reprimand an employee for a mistake.
+A boss is not bad when they deny an employee’s leave request or reprimands an employee for a mistake.
 Those are things that all bosses have to do.
-They are unpleasant sure, but necessary.
+They are unpleasant sure but necessary.

-A bad boss can be defined as somebody who is incredibly controlling, fails at managing people, pits employees against one and other, takes all the credit etc, the list goes on.
+A bad boss can be defined as somebody who is incredibly controlling, fails at managing people, pits employees against one another takes all the credit, etc, the list goes on.

 It’s very easy to identify a bad boss (except by bad employees because for them all bosses are bad).
 But what about dealing with a bad boss?

 Engagedly has got a few tips for you.

 (Also, if you are a boss who happened upon this article and want to know how you can avoid being a bad boss, then you can take a look at 6 leadership mistakes that are costly or 5 manager mistakes that can be avoided.)

 Play it Cool

 Think of this as a real test of your patience but do your best not to lose your temper when dealing with a difficult boss.
 When you lose your temper in front of them, you are simply giving them more arsenal against you.